 Our priority is to sustain the biodiversity and resilience of our wood and the wildlife it is home to, and preserve it for future generations.

-We are working to encourage the regeneration of this ancient woodland, provide new habitats and improve climate change resilience.
+We are working to encourage the regeneration of this ancient woodland, provide new habitats and improve long term resilience.

 Our 10 year management plan was approved by the Forestry Commission.
-We also thank the Woodland Trust and Royal Forestry Society for their support, as well as the volunteers who regularly help us, from tree planting and maintenance to wild life surveying.
+We also thank the Woodland Trust and Royal Forestry Society for their support

 THANK YOU to the wonderful volunteers who help us care for our wood and its diverse life.

-In 2025 to date we've already planted 60 saplings, cared about tree health and added raptor bird and bat boxes, with more to come!
+Just in 2025, to date we already planted 60 saplings, cared about tree health and added raptor bird and bat boxes.

 We are halting our larger volunteer days for nesting season,

-Contact us to discuss a new idea, engage, or simply subsribe to our newsletter to stay in touch.
+Contact us to discuss a new idea, question or suggestion.

 We believe that spending time outside is essential for physical and mental health, and we want to help people connect with nature.